IgnacioSearles/Z80-AssemblerAndEmulator/README.md

 ### Note

-Some instructions are still missing.
 Not every instruction was tested.
+Please report if you encounter any issues.